 In August 2016, a new regulation went into effect with requirements for controlling dust during construction and demolition activities.
+In January 2019, this regulation was modified to include requirements for certain earth disturbance activities, called earthworks.
 This regulation includes new notification, permitting, and work practice requirements.

 Contractors who perform certain construction and demolition activities that will put dust into the air must follow the regulation.

 You must obtain a dust control permit before performing any of the following activities:

 - Completely demolishing a building or structure that is more than three stories, greater than 40 feet tall, or encompasses more than 10,000 square feet.